• Travel

 Sarah and tourists at Ghana historical sites

-Even as the guards shared the grim facts with us, tourists, it was a heavy experience.
-The sorrow and disbelief were palpable.
-It’s truly challenging to comprehend the unimaginable hardships our great-grandparents faced during the era of colonial regimes.
+Even as the guards shared the grim facts with us tourists, the weight of it all was overwhelming.
+The sorrow and disbelief hung heavy in the air, and it was difficult to grasp the unimaginable hardships our great-grandparents endured under colonial regimes.

-The trans-Atlantic trade, which predominantly involved black Africans, commenced in the 14th century, leaving an indelible scar on human history.
-These forts, with their tragic stories etched into their walls.
-Now, they deserve global recognition as World Heritage sites by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+The trans-Atlantic trade, which primarily targeted Black Africans, began in the 14th century, leaving deep scars on human history.
+These forts, with their tragic stories etched into every stone, stand today as silent witnesses to that dark era.
+They rightly deserve recognition as UNESCO World Heritage Sites.

 Guests at Elmina and East Coast castle historical sites